andrewsolomon/andrewsolomon.github.io/influence-google-search-results.md

 * Create an account at [Github](https://github.com/).
 * [Create](https://pages.github.com/) a simple [markdown](https://guides.github.com/features/mastering-markdown/) web page.
 * Whenever you find a search term for which Google should get a better link, add it to your page.
-* Whenever you see a page which has a good mapping of links from the search terms, link to it!

 Here's the [source code](https://github.com/andrewsolomon/andrewsolomon.github.io/blame/main/influence-google-search-results.md) - with markdown it's really easy.